Professor, Department of Medicine (Hematology)

 The further understanding of hemoglobin structure, function, and stability has become paramount in the search for therapies directed towards highly morbid or fatal hemoglobinopathies (diseases that arise from mutant hemoglobins) that continue to be a world-wide health problem.
 Hemoglobin instability leads to a variety of red blood cell (RBC) consequences, unique to the particular hemoglobinopathy. β6 hemoglobin mutants form aggregates in the RBC: Why does oxy HbC (β6 Glu → Lys) form crystals in the red blood cell in contrast to deoxy sickle cell hemoglobin [HbS, β6 Glu → Val] that forms polymers?
 Interactions of hemoglobin with natural or synthetic allosteric effectors and RBC components are providing key information about (1) intramolecular pathways of communication in hemoglobin; and (2) critical regions imparting unique stability to hemoglobin molecules important for the development of hemoglobin based oxygen carriers (i.e., blood substitutes).
 Unique hemoglobins with unusual stability, such as the giant hemoglobin (a dodecamer, 3.8 x 106 Da) found in the earthworm, Lumbricus terrestris provide insight into some of these questions.
 Hemoglobin conformational alterations that lead to instability are being pursued by site-specific steady-state and time-resolved spectroscopy, crystallography, molecular dynamics, and crystal growth studies.

 A recent focus of our laboratory is the hemoglobinopathy HbE (β26 Glu →Lys) and its related diseases.
-HbE is the most common hemoglobin mutant world-wide and is predominantly found in SE Asia.
-With the increasing wave of immigration to N. America, HbE is now the second most common hemoglobinopathy found in the USA, second to sickle cell hemoglobin.
+HbE is the most common hemoglobin mutant world-wide and is predominantly found in Southeast Asia.
+With the increasing wave of immigration to North America, HbE is now the second most common hemoglobinopathy found in the USA, second to sickle cell hemoglobin.
 The consequence of this mutation is very different from that of the β6 mutants.
 In vitro, HbE is highly unstable.
 Surprisingly, HbE homozygous individuals present a benign clinical picture, while double heterozygotes such as HbE/β-thalassemia present severe clinical symptoms in this life-threatening disease.
-The mechanistic role of HbE as the origin of the pathophysiology is yet to be determined.
-We have established transgenic mouse models of HbE hemoglobinopathies to be correlated with biophysical studies (crystallography, spectroscopy) in order to determine molecular mechanisms that give rise to the specific pathophysiology.
-We have recently discovered that HbE is reduced in function as a nitrite reductase that would result in less nitric oxide production, a compound critical for cardiovasculature physiology.
+The mechanistic role of HbE as the origin of the pathophysiology remains an enigma.
+We have established transgenic mouse models producing soley human HbE.
+We have recently discovered the first reported functional differerence for HbE: HbE generates less bioactive nitric oxide, a compound critical for the cardiovasculature - in that HbE is reduced in function as a nitrite reductase and altered as a nitrite anhydrase.

-While aiming to create RBC models derived from cord blood stem cells and from human embryonic stem cells (hESC), we have identified functional primary cilia in hESC.
+A second project arose while aiming to create RBC models derived from cord blood stem cells and from human embryonic stem cells (hESC).
+We have identified functional primary cilia in hESC.
 An on-going project aims to determine its role in modulating hESC differentiation/proliferation as regulated by signal transduction mechanisms.

 NCBI PubMed search of "R.E.
 Hirsch"